Steven-Alvarado/A03/README.md

  Github documentation: https://docs.github.com/en/github

 Glossary

-Branch: A separate version of the code that allows for parallel development without affecting the main codebase.
+1. Branch: A separate version of the code that allows for parallel development without affecting the main codebase.

-Clone: To make a copy of a repository on your local machine for editing and testing.
+2. Clone: To make a copy of a repository on your local machine for editing and testing.

-Commit: A record of changes made to a repository along with a message describing those changes.
+3. Commit: A record of changes made to a repository along with a message describing those changes.

-Fetch: To download changes from the remote repository to your local machine.
+4. Fetch: To download changes from the remote repository to your local machine.

-GIT: A version control system that allows developers to manage and track changes to code over time.
+5. GIT: A version control system that allows developers to manage and track changes to code over time.

-Github: A web-based hosting service for Git repositories.
+6. Github: A web-based hosting service for Git repositories.

-Merge: To combine changes from one branch into another branch or the main branch.
+7.Merge: To combine changes from one branch into another branch or the main branch.

-Merge Conflict: A situation where Git is unable to automatically merge changes made to the same file by different branches.
+8. Merge Conflict: A situation where Git is unable to automatically merge changes made to the same file by different branches.

-Push: To upload changes from your local machine to the remote repository.
+9. Push: To upload changes from your local machine to the remote repository.

-Pull: To download changes from the remote repository to your local machine and merge them with your local changes.
+10. Pull: To download changes from the remote repository to your local machine and merge them with your local changes.

-Remote: A copy of a repository hosted on a server that can be accessed and modified by multiple users.
+11. Remote: A copy of a repository hosted on a server that can be accessed and modified by multiple users.

-Repository: A location where code is stored and managed using Git.
+12. Repository: A location where code is stored and managed using Git.